 “Hey batter batter batter, hey batter batter batter.”
 It sounded like a record player turning just a little too slowly.

 And I let one fly.
 Pop!
 It sounded like a rifle blast.

 The catcher pulled his hand out of his mitt and shook it.
 The batter’s jaw dropped.
 Parents’ heads turned.
 The opposing coach looked up.
 Time stopped.

 The umpire’s eyeballs looked ready to pop out of his head.
 He looked at the catcher.
 And then me.
 And then at the catcher again.
 And then shook his head and jabbed his right index finger in the air.
 “Steeee-rike one!”

 I wonder if I’m in trouble for throwing hard?

-My coach was smiling.
+Coach Dennis was smiling.
 Maybe not.